-What You Need to Know About Meeting, Convention, or Event Planner
+What Does it Take to Be a Meeting, Convention, or Event Planner?

-Occupation Description Coordinate activities of staff, convention personnel, or clients to make arrangements for group meetings, events, or conventions.
+Job Description & Duties Coordinate activities of staff, convention personnel, or clients to make arrangements for group meetings, events, or conventions.

 Life As a Meeting, Convention, or Event Planner